FIX3R1MACH1/FIX3R1MACH1/README.md

 - 💬 Ask me about **SQL, JavaScript and Analyst code in ERPs**

-- 📫 How to reach me **sca.dev.silva@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/carlos-alberto-rimachi-silva-365839258/](https://www.linkedin.com/in/carlos-alberto-rimachi-silva-365839258/)

 - ⚡ Fun fact **I think I'm a egocentric**

 <p align="left">